Amourspirit/python_ooo_dev_tools/docs/help/chart2/format/direct/wall_floor/area.rst

 Image
 -----

-The :py:class:`ooodev.format.chart2.wall.general.area.Img` class is used to set the background image of a Chart.
+The :py:class:`ooodev.format.chart2.direct.wall.area.Img` class is used to set the background image of the wall and floor.

 Before applying formatting is seen in :numref:`fceab75a-31d7-4742-a331-83a79232b783`.